On the multiplicity of weak solutions for a class of coupled quasilinear elliptic systems: Introduction

-has been studied in \cite{pellacci1997critical}, where the same nonsmooth variational framework is employed to obtain multiplicity results.
-We also mention the related works \cite{arcoyaboccardo1, candela2009some, candela2009infinitely}, which deal with the same type of quasilinear problems but consider the functional on the subspace \( W_0^{1,p}(\Omega)\cap L^\infty(\Omega) \), where it becomes differentiable.
-However, in this way the treatment of the Palais-Smale condition becomes more involved.
+We also mention \cite{arcoyaboccardo1, candela2009some, candela2009infinitely}, where similar quasilinear problems are considered on $W_0^{1,p}(\Omega)\cap L^\infty(\Omega)$.
+On this smaller space the energy functional becomes differentiable.
+However, this restriction makes the treatment of the Palais-Smale condition more involved.

-Several classes of elliptic systems have been investigated in the literature through different analytical approaches.
-Variational systems---namely those that arise as Euler--Lagrange equations of a suitable functional---can be studied by means of smooth or nonsmooth critical point theory, depending on the regularity of the associated energy functional.
-Classical examples are given by gradient systems of the form

-for which existence and multiplicity of solutions can be obtained through minimization techniques, Mountain Pass arguments, or linking constructions; see, for instance, \cite{deFigueiredo2000}.